What Is Hemp Flower? (And The Difference Between Hemp Vs. Weed)

 SMOKABLE HEMP (THE PROOF IS IN THE PUFF)

 A lot of ex cannabis smokers are discovering the many benefits of smoking CBD.
 Because of their low THC content, they are not psychoactive or intoxicating.
 You'll feel the effects as they work, but you won't feel "stoned."
+Many are still unsure how to use hemp flowers, so let us explain.

 Smoking hemp in a pre roll, bong, or vaporizer provides an instant hit of CBD, which lowers anxiety and stress and eases muscle aches.
 Some choose to vape CBD oil extracted from the bud in a vape oil pen.
 Some elect to vape the flower directly via a dried herb vaporizer.